sap-tutorials/eda/tutorials/setup-s4hc-aem/setup-s4hc-aem.md

 You need to create an instance of the AEM validation service in the SAP BTP Cockpit.
 This instance will provide a service key, which will be used to configure the `SAP_COM_0493` communication arrangement that you will create in the next step.

 1. Log in to your SAP BTP account and navigate to `Services` > `Instances and Subscription`.
-Click the `Create` button.
+Choose the `Create` button.

     ![Create instance](./assets/btp-cockpit-create-instance.png)